 What items cannot go down a garbage disposal?

 There are many things you should avoid putting down on your garbage disposal.
 The first rule of thumb is to avoid throwing things down the drain that aren’t organic.
 These include celery, carrots, artichokes, and rhubarb.
-These items are best poured into zip-lock bags or placed in a compost pile.
+These items are best poured into zip-lock bags or compost piles.
 The list of prohibited items is long, but there are some common ones you shouldn’t put at your disposal.

 Besides bones and shells, other items you should avoid putting down on garbage disposal include hard, fibrous vegetables.
 These are difficult to grind and can cause a clog.
 Even softer nuts should be avoided if possible.
 Think of your garbage disposal as a nut grinder – putting peanuts down produces peanut butter.
 However, the sticky residue that results can easily clog your drain.